maresverbrugge/BORN2BEROOT/Sudo/README.md

 ### Information on TTY
 tty stands for TeleTYpewriter. tty is a command to print the file name of the terminal connected to standard input.
 It's used in Unix and Unix-like operating systems.
+Subjects states:
+> The TTY mode has to be enabled for security reasons.
+If TTY is not enabled, you only have one shell, which means that everything is accessible once you're logged in as root.
+So enble TTY!
+Running `tty` will show the file name of your terminal connected to standard input.
+If tty is enabled, every terminal should display a new file name/number!